ProfessorAkram/Unity-Programming/docs/unity-physics-movement.md

 - ❌ Movement is **slightly less realistic** compared to full physics simulation.

-Implmenting velocity in this manner provides players with a **responsive, snappy control experience**.
+Implementing velocity in this manner provides players with a **responsive, snappy control experience**.
 Ideal for fast-paced, arcade-style gameplay in which you don’t need additional physics behaviors, like momentum, drag, or complex mass interactions, which can require more processing.
 This approach keeps **movement predictable, efficient, and easy to control**, while still benefiting from collisions and basic physics.

 ---